sileod/Discovery/README.md

 The specificity of this dataset is the diversity of the markers, since [previously used data](https://arxiv.org/abs/1710.04334) used only ~10 imbalanced classes.
 In this repository, you can find:
-* a list of the 174 discourse markers we used
+* a list of the 174 discourse markers we obtained
 * a `Base` version of our dataset with 1.74 million pairs (10k exemples per marker)
 * a `Big` version with 3.4 million pairs
 * a `Hard` version with 1.74 million pairs where the connective couldn't be predicted with a fasttext linear model